 Hathor and related deities in Twin Peaks

 Hathor is represented by the sycamore tree.
-Her symbols also includes the cow, the lioness, and the cobra.

-Lioness.
+Her symbols also include the lioness.
 Maybe “Leo.”
 The looping film sequence that Sarah watches in S3.

-Cobra.
+The cobra is another symbol of Hathor.
 In S3, note that “bad” Cooper wears a shirt that resembles the scales of a snake, and Dougie-Cooper is said to have “moved like a cobra” (S3E6) in disarming Ike the Spike.
 The Peacock is a fearless enemy of the cobra (q.v.).

 Hathor is associated with turquoise, which is the color of the ring, and also associated with Shelly and the Double-R Diner.
 In Steven’s monologue in S3E15, he mentions turquoise explicitly.